krother/speech_projects/en/meeting_facilitation/ideas_impromptu.md

 [Story Cubes](https://www.storycubes.com/) are a nice gadget that helps you to generate cues randomly.
 The speaker rolls a couple of dice (3 or more) and tries to assemble them to a story.
 The dice are available in a **physical version** and as an **app**.

 Because the dice are quite small, Story Cubes are a better fit for smaller groups.

+## 11. Improvised Debate

+This impromptu exercise is for two or more persons.
+Set a topic.
+One person expresses an idea, the next contradicts and so on.

+## 12. Chain Story

+Start a story.
+Participants take turns in adding 1-2 sentences.